DO NOT believe them.

 What is a closed head injury?

-A closed head injury exists when damage has been done to the brain, yet the skull remains intact.
-The source of a closed head injury typically results from a type of blunt force trauma.
-A large number of sources can account for this type of trauma.
+A closed head injury occurs when damage has been done to the brain, yet the skull remains intact.
+The source of a closed head injury typically results from a type of blunt force trauma often associated with car or truck accidents.

 How can an auto accident lead to a closed head injury?